transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Deployment zone selection
 {: #ibp-console-adv-deployment-on-k8s-zone}

 If your Kubernetes cluster is configured across multiple zones, when you deploy an ordering node you have the option of selecting which zone the node is deployed to.
-Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that are currently configured for your Kubernetes cluster.
+Check the Advanced deployment option that is labeled **Deployment zone selection** to see the list of zones that is currently configured for your Kubernetes cluster.

 For a five node ordering service, these nodes will be distributed into multiple zones by default, depending on the relative space available in each zone.
 You also have the ability to distribute a five node ordering service yourself by clearing the default option to have the zones that are chosen for you and distributing these nodes into the zones you have available.
 You can check which zone a node was deployed to by opening the tile of the node and looking under the Node location.
 Alternatively, you can use the APIs to deploy an ordering node to a specific zone.
 For more information on how to do this with the APIs, see [Creating a node within a specific zone](/docs/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).